CurveDocs/curve-docs/docs/lending/contracts/oneway-factory.md

 ## **Contract Info Methods**

-Most informations are queried based on vault indices.
+Most information are queried based on vault indices.
 The first deployed vault is vault index 0, second one index 1, etc.

 *To get the index of a certain vault:*